MicrosoftDocs/azure-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 Paying for provisioned deployments on an hourly basis is ideal for short-term deployment scenarios.
 For example: Quality and performance benchmarking of new models, or temporarily increasing PTU capacity to cover an event such as a hackathon.

-Customers that require long-term usage of provisioned deployments, however, may pay significantly less per month by purchasing a term discount via an Azure Reservation as discussed in the next section.
+Customers that require long-term usage of provisioned deployments, however, might pay significantly less per month by purchasing a term discount via an Azure Reservation as discussed in the next section.

 > [!NOTE]
 > It is not recommended to scale production deployments according to incoming traffic and pay for them purely on an hourly basis.
 There are two reasons for this: